alesimoes/findbox-car-scrapper/README.md

-# Hexagonal and Clean Architecture by Alexandre Simões Silva
+# Hexagonal and Clean Architecture
 The simplest demo on how to implement a Console Aplication using .NET Core and MongoDb that protects the business rules from framework dependencies by following the Clean Architecture Principles.

 ### Running Application